wangyan-hlab/ros2_desktop/README.md

 To build a docker image of ROS2 on your Ubuntu 20.04 LTS OS.

-1. run the following command directly in this directory:
+1. Run the following command directly in this directory:
     ```
     ./BUILD-DOCKER-IMAGE.sh
     ```